emylincon/rms/README.md

 # RMS
+## Rate Monotonic Scheduling algorithm in python3
 Adapted from Jiwon Hahn
-Rate Monotonic Scheduling algorithm in python3

-to use:
+To use:
 ```
 python3 rm.py input.txt
 ````